-M92 is a bright globular cluster located in the northern part of the constellation of Hercules.
-Despite shining at magnitude +6.4 and at the very far limit of naked eye visibility, it's often overlooked by amateur astronomers because of its close proximity to the more spectacular M13.
+M92, mag. +6.4, is a bright globular cluster located in the northern part of the constellation of Hercules.
+Despite being almost visible to the naked eye, it's often overlooked due to its close proximity to more spectacular, M13.

-Due to the effect of precession, the Earth's North Celestial Pole (NCP) occasionally passes within one degree of M92.
-The last time this occurred was about 12,000 years ago (10,000 BC) and the next time will be in about 14,000 years.
-So around the year 16,000 AD, M92 will become "Polarissima Borealis", or the "North Cluster" object.
+Due to the effect of precession, the North Celestial Pole (NCP) occasionally passes within a degree of M92.
+This last occurred about 10,000 BC and will happen again in about 14,000 years time.
+Around the year 16,000 AD, M92 will become "Polarissima Borealis" or the "North Cluster" object.

 M92 Data Table